I need accurate lip sync that matches the audio perfectly.

 What is viseme mapping?

 Viseme mapping is the process of translating phonemes (units of speech sound) into visemes (visual mouth positions).
-The standard set includes 16 visemes that cover all sounds in most languages.
+A small set of mouth shapes covers most speech because the relationship is many-to-one.
 For example, the phonemes /b/, /p/, and /m/ all map to the same closed-lips viseme because they produce identical mouth shapes.
+The Mascotbot SDK does this mapping for you, emitting one viseme id per 10ms frame that Rive renders as a mouth shape.

 What is the best lip sync API?

 The best lip sync API depends on your use case.
 For pre-rendered video dubbing, sync.so and VEED.io offer high-quality results.
-For real-time 2D character animation, MascotBot provides sub-100ms latency with Rive integration.
+For real-time 2D character animation, Mascotbot delivers a licensed ML model from its edge that then runs on-device -- sub-10ms local overhead with Rive integration and no audio round-trip in the audio path.
 For enterprise video-to-video, HeyGen and D-ID are established options.
 Key factors: latency requirements, 2D vs. video, and pricing.

 How to add lip sync to animation?

-To add lip sync to a 2D animation, you need three components: an audio source (microphone or TTS), a viseme mapping engine that converts audio to mouth positions, and an animation framework (like Rive) that renders those positions on your character.
-Modern SDKs like MascotBot handle all three with a single React component -- see the tutorial above.
+To add lip sync to a 2D animation, you need three things: an audio source (microphone, TTS, or a conversational provider), a viseme engine that converts audio to mouth positions, and an animation framework (like Rive) that renders those positions.
+The Mascotbot SDK handles the engine and Rive rendering: install @mascotbot/react, mount <MascotProvider apiKey> with a <Mascot src>, then feed audio via useProcessAudio (pre-made files) or useLipsyncStream (live audio) -- see the tutorial above.

 Is there a free lip sync API?